KatharaFramework/Kathara/README.md

 Thanks to Docker, the framework has the performances to run in production and our images can emulate most network equipments.

+## Installation
+Check the [Wiki](https://github.com/KatharaFramework/Kathara/wiki) for the installation guide.

 ## Graphical User Interface
 You can download both Kathará and the GUI by cloning recursively using
 * `git clone --recursive https://github.com/Kidel/Kathara.git`